fentybit/code-challenges/Rails/Helpers-Partials-Routing/README.md

 * What type of logic/responsibility is permissible in each?

 ## Part 2: Boat Rental App
-* In the previous challenge you built a form that allows the manager to record a new rental, associating an existing boat and a new or existing customer
+* In the previous challenge you built a form that allows the manager to record a new rental, associating an existing boat and a new customer
 * Boats have many Customers through Rentals
 * Customers have many boats through Rentals